yodertv/Reminders/README.md

 - Delete icon - trash can deletes a task from a list or a list from the lists.
 - Welcome - This page gives information about the application and the current user if authenticated, otherwise it provides information about the application and a login dialog screen.
 - Assigns - storage for new users from a pool of pre-allocated DBs.
-- Used on - nook browser, iTouch, Safari, iPhone, Chrome on Mac.
+- Used on - IE, nook browser, iTouch, Safari, iPhone, Chrome on Mac.
 - Responsive - to three device sizes.
 Uses pills for navigation and a small menu.
 - Forward button - takes you to the next task list.
 - HTM5 and Angular Routing - support browser back and deep linking to archives and any page.
 - Rest apiPath is configurable.
 - Login to /auth/local, with failure notification, for testing.
-- Logs user name using a cookies and the bunyan logger.
+- Logs user name and other req info using cookies and the bunyan logger at multiple levels.
 - Displays a ```...loading...``` message while fetching data.

 ## Deployments